-- 89. If the apartment that a UTBC ultimately supplies to the manager is not a commercial dwelling, it is necessary to consider whether it satisfies the other features of a dwelling.
-This is relevant to both the supply from the member to the UTBC (s 14(1)(cb)) and the supply from the UTBC to the manager (s 14(1)(c)).
+92. If the apartment that a UTBC uses to supply accommodation to the manager is not a commercial dwelling, it is necessary to consider whether it satisfies the other features of a dwelling.
+This is relevant to both the supply from the UTBC to the manager (s 14(1)(c)) and (where applicable), the supply from the member to the UTBC (s 14(1)(cb)).

 Both these provisions rely on the definition of "dwelling".
-This involves three main features: - There are premises, as defined in s 2 of the RTA (see [91]). - The person occupies, or it can reasonably be foreseen that the person will occupy, the premises as their principal place of residence (see from [92]). - The person has quiet enjoyment, as that term is used in s 38 of the RTA (see from [94]).
+This involves three main features:

+- There are premises, as defined in s 2 of the RTA (see [93]). - The person occupies, or it can reasonably be foreseen that the person will occupy, the premises as their principal place of residence (see from [94]). - The person has quiet enjoyment, as that term is used in s 38 of the RTA (see from [96]).